Ateneum Museum

 Area: 14,000 m2 (existing area), 4000 m2 (new area), 360 m2 (phase II), 1310 m2 existing area, 75m2 new area (phase III)

-Ateneum was built in 1885-1887 as a project of the Finnish Art Society and Finnish Applied Arts Foundation (today the Design Mseum), and expanded in 1900-1901 according to drawings by architect Theodor Höijer.
-It represents the neo-Renaissance with dominant central bays of its main façade and its numerous sculptures.
-The monumental main staircase plays a central role in the space.
-Until the 1970s the building served as an art museum, School of Applied Arts (today the University of Art and Design) and the Drawing School of the Finnish Art Society (now the Fine Arts Academy).
-Since 1977, Ateneum has been used exclusively as a museum and exhibition space.
+Representative of the neo-Renaissance style, Ateneum was built in 1885-1887 as a project of the Finnish Art Society and Finnish Applied Arts Foundation according to drawings by architect Theodor Höijer.
+Its main façade is dominated by central bays and numerous sculptures, and the monumental main staircase plays a central role in the space.
+Until the 1970s the building served as an art museum, School of Applied Arts (today the University of Art and Design) and the Drawing School of the Finnish Art Society.
+In 1977, it was entirely devoted to use as a museum and exhibition space.
+In keeping with the architectural and renovation philosophy of its designers, the new and the old are juxtaposed in Ateneum with elegant subtlety.

 In the project planning phase, high standards were set for architectural design, building preservation, functionality and technical goals, and prerequisites for expansion were mapped out.

 The east yard was used for exhibit-related services, visitor workshops as well as lift and staircase connectivity, which allowed complete preservation of the original division of space.
-In phase II, the western courtyard was converted into a multi-use area including a book shop.
-To preserve the yard-like feeling it was designed with a neutral, point-fixed, sg-jointed glass structure suspended from lattice girders.
+In phase II, the western courtyard was converted into a multi-use area, including a book shop, while retaining its courtyard character.

-New construction parts, details and technical installations were planned with modern forms and methods but original materials.
+New construction elements, details and technical installations were designed with modern forms and methods, but using original materials.
 The symmetrical natural lighting of the main staircase was preserved by building an atrium above the east yard.
-A light, monochromatic shade was selected for the staircase, but a portion of the dark, polychromatic colouring was left visible as fragments.
-A quiet backdrop for artwork was created with muted shades in exhibit halls.
+A light, monochromatic shade was selected for the staircase, but a portion of the dark, polychromatic colouring was left visible in fragments.
+Muted shades were used in exhibit halls to provide a quiet backdrop for artwork.
 The dark colour of floorboards was retained.

 Foundations and old frame structures were repaired and buttressed.
-Half of the floor structures and all roofs were replaced due to the danger of condensation and rotting.
-Ventilation plant rooms were located in the basement and underground beneath the courtyards, vertical ducts outside the old frame and horizontal ducts in new ceilings and the attic.
+Some of the subfloor structures and the entire roof were replaced.
+Ventilation plant rooms were located in the basement and underground beneath the courtyards, vertical ducts were installed outside the old frame and horizontal ducts in new ceilings and the attic.
 Vents in exhibit halls were designed with slats and recessed in crown mouldings or installed in the floor.
-The main staircase was closed off with sliding doors to act as a separate ventilation area.
-Fire safety was improved.

-Exterior colours – a sandstone-like light brown, plaster ornaments’ darker greyish-brown – were restored in collaboration with the National Board of Antiquities to match the original silicate paint as closely as possible.
-The old windows were renovated.
+Exterior colours were restored in collaboration with the National Board of Antiquities and old windows were renovated.